HackASolution/HeroSplitScreen/README.md

 3. You can also change extended config as necessary in tailwind.config.js
 4. Copy HTML code from index.html.
 Change CSS classes as necessary.
 5. Change placeholder texts and images as necessary.

+### To check demo
+1. Clone this project.
+2. Go to project directory
+3. npm install
+4. npm run dev